AguaClara/Textbook/Filtration/Filtration_Theory_and_Future_Work.rst

 This suggests that one way to improve filter performance is to have a zone of very high shear that rips flocs apart so that they don't fill in the upstream pores in the active zone so quickly.
 This is because smaller flocs will not be removed as efficiently by each constriction and thus they will penetrate deeper into the active zone.
 One possible method to create a high shear zone is to size the flow injection area to achieve high shear through the first sand grains.
 The idea is to shred incoming flocs so they have a lower probability of being removed per pore and thus more of these small flocs penetrate deeper into the active filtration zone before being captured.
 Smaller flocs are also more dense and thus don't fill up the available volume in the constrictions as fast as the large flocs that they came from.

-EstaRS filters have water falls from the filter inlet channel to inlet box.
-In recent designs the water flows through a narrow slot and then falls into the inlet box.
-The slot is about 3.4 cm wide and the water falls about 40 cm.
-The vertical velocity after dropping 40 cm is 2.8 m/s.
-The geometry of this water fall is complicated and We will assume the resulting jet is circular at impact with the water surface.
-The diameter of the jet is thus obtained from continuity and is equal to 9.5 cm.
-Now we use the energy dissipation rate of a round jet to obtain

 We need an estimate of the shear through the first pores as the water enters the sand.
 The Kozeny equation is valid up to a particle Reynolds number of 1 (:eq:`eq_Re_porous_media`).
 The Reynolds number at this proposed flow injection site will be much larger than 1 and thus the Erdun equation (:eq:`eq_Erdun`) that is valid for laminar and turbulent flow in porous media will be used.

 We will use the Camp Stein velocity gradient to estimate injection velocity required to create very small flocs.
 The important parameter for floc break up is a force that can be obtained from the velocity gradient multiplied by the dynamic viscosity.